Amitriptyline

 - Insomnia: Often used in low doses for its sedative properties to improve sleep quality.

 Amitriptyline helps restore the balance of certain chemicals in the brain, which can affect mood, pain perception, and sleep.
-It is a tricyclic antidepressant that has multiple effects on the nervous system.- Serotonin and Norepinephrine Reuptake Inhibition: This antidepressant blocks the re-absorption of these neurotransmitters, leaving more available in the brain.
-This helps improve mood and relieve depressive symptoms.
+In addition, it is a tricyclic antidepressant that has multiple effects on the nervous system.
+Furthermore, its mechanism involves several pathways to ensure comprehensive symptom relief.
+For this reason, it is often more effective than standard treatments for complex cases.- Serotonin and Norepinephrine Reuptake Inhibition: This antidepressant blocks the re-absorption of these neurotransmitters, leaving more available in the brain.
+Consequently, this helps improve mood and relieve depressive symptoms.
+Additionally, it enhances emotional stability over time.

-- Due to its long half-life, a single daily dose of the drug can maintain therapeutic levels throughout 24 hours.
-Metabolites may remain in the body for several days, especially in individuals with slower metabolism.
+- Therapeutic Levels: Due to its long half-life, a single daily dose of the drug can maintain therapeutic levels throughout 24 hours.
+Moreover, metabolites may remain in the body for several days, especially in individuals with slower metabolism.

 Dosage